FanyaOff/Mail-Code-Parser/README.md

 * Outputs all types of codes and links from steam

+# What codes may not come (not checked)
+* Code when writing in support of steam

+* Link to confirm the trade

 # How to use this program with Google server
 1.[Turn on 2-Step Verification](https://support.google.com/accounts/answer/185839) in your google account.
 This step is required as Google only allows generating passwords for apps on accounts that have 2-Step Verification enabled.